Colostrum management for lambs

 Quantity and Quickly

-Make sure lambs receive 50 ml/kg of colostrum as soon as possible after birth and within 4–6 hours.
+Make sure lambs receive 200ml of colostrum within two hours of birth.
 In 24 hours, a newborn lamb must receive the equivalent of 200 ml/kg body weight in colostrum.

 Example: a 5 kg lamb needs 1 litre of colostrum in the first day of life.